Opentrons/opentrons/RELEASING.md

 ## Releasing Robot Software Stack Hotfixes

 1. Ensure you have a system release created in GitHub (buildroot for OT2, oe-core for OT3) with all the changes you want to see, if any.
 If there aren't any, you don't have to create a new release; by default, the last tag is used for release builds.
 2. Checkout `release` and make a release branch, without any new changes.
-The branch name should match `hotfix_*` to make it clear this is a hotfix, and make `make bump` usage simpler.
+The branch name should match `hotfix_*` to make it clear this is a hotfix.

 ```shell
 git checkout release